What is HACKiDO?

 PUNISHMENT FOR AN INFRACTION

 To put it simply, the punishment is a bean.
 The accuser who calls the offense is entitled to throw the hack at the offender.
 The guilty party must stand facing the punisher eyes open, hands down to the side and legs slightly spread apart, more ballsy!
-Flinching, turning, or running away is not permitted due to potential loss of hack or causing a misguided throw that flinching can cause.
-On the surface this may seem an arbitrary punishment, however, training the brain to overcome the fight or flight instinct and find neutral is a rewarding experience.
-If there is any question to the accusation, the circle must decide unanimously with efficiency, keep the Play going!
-The receiver may state their case or merely explain that they are innocent without prejudice; cowardice, however, is highly discouraged!
+Flinching, turning, or running away is not permitted due to potential loss of hack or causing a misguided throw that flinching may instigate.
+On the surface this may seem an arbitrary punishment, however, training the brain to overcome the fight or flight instinct and find neutral is a rewarding experience in itself.
+If there is any question regarding the accusation, the circle must decide unanimously and with efficiency, keep the Play going!
+The receiver may state their case or merely explain that they are innocent and the bean is forgiven without prejudice; cowardice, however, is highly discouraged!
+You will be your final judge…

 SCHOOL PUNISHMENT ADJUSTMENT